lorenmt/mtan/README.md

 ## Experiments
 ### Image-to-Image Predictions (One-to-Many)
-Under folder `im2im_pred`, we have provided our proposed network alongside with all the baselines for `NYUv2` dataset presented in the paper.
+Under the folder `im2im_pred`, we have provided our proposed network alongside with all the baselines on `NYUv2` dataset presented in the paper.
 All the models were written in `pytorch`.
 So please first make sure you have  `pytorch 1.0` framework or above installed in your machine.

 Download our pre-processed `NYUv2` dataset [here](https://www.dropbox.com/s/p2nn02wijg7peiy/nyuv2.zip?dl=0) which we used in the paper.
 The original `NYUv2` dataset can be found in [here](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) with pre-computed ground-truth normals from [here](https://cs.nyu.edu/~deigen/dnl/).